DCAN-Labs/cdni-brain/docs/slurm.md

 - Example command for moving _Job 234293_ that was originally submitted with the _msismall_ parition and change it to _msiqgu_: `scontrol update JobId=234293 Partition=msigpu`

-**NOTE**: `scontrol` cannot be used to change between agate and mesabi paritions once a job has been submitted.
-It can be used to change from agate/mesabi to [federated paritions](partitions.md)

 `scontrol update JobId=#### EndTime=HH:MM:SS`: change the amount of time a SLURM job runs

 - Example command for moving  _Job 234293_ that was originally submitted at the following time for 96 hours: _StartTime=2022-08-29T13:04:45_ and change it to 48 hours:  `scontrol update JobId=234293 EndTime=2022-08-31T13:04:45`